markrogo/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+// A closure in JS allows you to put a function inside a function and the nested function can use the variables of the parent or
+// any variables the parent can access.
+Basically the outer scope becomes usable by the nested function.

 2. Study the following code, then answer the questions below.

 ```js